DanEngelbrecht/sogo/README.md

   * Similar option is that in authoring tools you can name a node and then address it outside using hash of node name and hash of parameter name, add lookup from name to node index?
 * Audio output base so it is possible to actually hear the results, not part of core, likely part of separate test app
 * Much more that I forgot to list...

+## DONE
+  * DONE: Move hash-based lookup of parameters out of code, core uses direct addressing by node index and parameter/trigger index.
+Authoring tool should allow for making "public named" parameters/triggers that can be used by the runtime outside the core, lookup is name (hash) to node + index.
+  This makes it easier to keep core down and remove dependencies.